vheim/vheim/README.md

 - 🇨🇭 from Switzerland
 - 🔬 Zoology | Marine ecology | Shark & ray biology
 - :man_technologist: coding in R since 2016 with a special interest in modelling the
-- :shark: spatial behaviours, management and conservation of sharks and rays.
+- :shark: spatial behaviours, management and conservation of sharks and rays
 - 💬 more information on my website (TBD)